“Flowers are the most beautiful thing, God has given the world.” Christian Dior

 Combinations: It is customary for the brides and grooms to register at a wedding registry for the gifts they desire.
-It is best to inquire about the registry where the couple have set up their wish list and add an appropriate gift to your floral arrangement.
+It is best to inquire about the registry where the couple has set up their wish list and add an appropriate gift to your floral arrangement.

 Greeting Ideas: A handwritten card is normally the best choice.
 Let it read like this “We wish nothing but the best for you.
-May your journey together be filled with bliss, memories and joy for a lifetime.
+May your journey together be filled with bliss, memories, and joy for a lifetime.
 Our heartiest congratulations”.